How To Wire A Trailer . . . Trailer Wiring Diagram . . . And More

 5. Blue = Electric Brakes or Hydraulic Reverse Disable (See Blue Wire Notes below.)

 6. Red (or Black) = 12V Auxiliary Power (See Red Wire Notes below.)

 7. Purple = Back-up Lights (Sometimes another color.)

-7-Pin Connectors like the one pictured here are very common for RV’s.
+7-Pin Connectors like the one pictured are very common for RV’s and other bigger-ish trailers.
+This is the style we recommend.
 Other styles exist — though the pin-outs are often different.
-Several industrial styles are similar and definately use different pins.
+Several industrial styles are similar and definitely use different pins.

 The Trailer Wiring Diagram and Connector Application Chart

 |Trailer Wire Color Codes – Colors Coordinate With Trailer Wiring Diagram|

 |3||Left Brake Light

 Left Turn Signal

 |4||Right Brake Light